surveyjs/survey-creator/docs/Survey-Creator-Overview.md

 ---
 **visibleIndex**

 Available since v1.5.4.
 An optional numeric property.
 By default, it is -1.
-Set it to 0 or bigger number to change the the property order inside the category in Element Editor.
+Set it to 0 or bigger number to change the property order inside the category in Element Editor.

 ```javascript
 //Add description property into survey object and show it in general category as third property editor.